 Graduate PLUS loan applications are available at studentloans.gov.
 All applicants must complete a graduate PLUS master promissory note (MPN) as well as graduate PLUS entrance counseling using their federal PIN at studentloans.gov.
 Because credit checks expire after (90) days, it is recommended that applicants do not complete their PLUS application until their eligibility for this loan has been determined by the Office of Student Financial Services.
 Upon applying for the Federal Direct Graduate Plus students can indicate the specific loan period.
 A particular loan amount may also be requested.
 If a change or adjustment needs to be processed please contact the Office of Student Financial Services for guidance.

-Please note: The Federal Government will withhold a loan origination fee of 4.204%.
+Please note: The Federal Government will withhold a loan origination fee for loans first disbursed on or after December 1, 2013 of 4.204%.

 Visit the Repayment Plans and Calculators page at studentloans.gov to learn about repayment plans.
 For further information: Contact Adelphi University Office of Student Financial Services, 516.877.3080.

 A limited number of graduate assistantships are available to qualified graduate students.

 Assistantships are awarded at the discretion of the department.
 They may be awarded based on academic merit and some may take financial need into consideration.